Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

 A JSON object indicating whether an error occurred during the process, along with the associated message.
-If successful, it also returns a `reference` for the project, which you should store for future updates or retrievals.

 # Webhooks